Ranked! The 20 best kits of the 2019 Women’s World Cup

 12. Thailand, home

-Oh look it’s Warrix [checks No.17], that famous Thai sports manufacturer who make the national team kit!
+Oh hey it’s Warrix (checks No.17), that unforgettable Thai manufacturer who produce the national kits!

-In fairness to them, they’ve managed to create a beautiful home and away kit for the Thai women.
-This deep navy number with light flecks of blue is ace.
-We’re still not entirely sure what’s going on with that badge, though.
+They’ve done a great job, in fairness, with home and away kits for the Thai women.

+This one, dark navy with light flecks of blue, is superb, although we’re not quite sure what to make of the badge.

 11. China, home

-It’s arguably the lairiest kit on the list, which is fitting considering how we get after: 1) Too much tequila; 2) Seeing the sunrise after a big night out and; 3) Having one too many tequila sunrises.
-We’ve lost track of what we're talking about, but it’s a lovely kit and China will be looking to do it justice on the pitch… or else.
+It’s probably the lairiest kit at the World Cup, which is suitable given how we get after: 1) Too much tequila; 2) Watching the sunrise after a big night out and; 3) Having too many tequila sunrises.

+What were we talking about again?
+It’s a lovely number and China will be hoping to do it justice on the pitch…or else.

 10. USA, home

-This is really nice.
-Nothing too garish.
-Quite low key.
-Simple detailing on the sleeves to represent the colours of the American flag – and who doesn’t love a white kit?
-Nothing too over the top and… wait, what’s this?
-A back panel that also includes a tonal grey print of all 50 states.
+We like the simple detailing on the sleeves representing the colours of the American flag and, after all, who doesn’t love a white kit?

+It isn’t anything too over the top and…hang on, what’s this?
+A back panel that has a grey print of all 50 states?
 U-S-A!

 9. Nigeria, home